-Outcomes of monitoring results (as described in Section 8.3.1 to 8.3.2 of the RMP) are incorporated within the Annual Site Rehabilitation Plan which is developed every year by the end of June to align with the budget period.
-The Annual Site Rehabilitation Plan provides additional specific detail, maps and statistics on planned rehabilitation activities and schedules for the next 12-month period.
+Outcomes of monitoring results (as described in Section 8.3.1 to 8.3.2 of the Rehabilitation Management Plan) are incorporated within the Annual Site Rehabilitation Plan.
+The Annual Site Rehabilitation Plan is developed each year by the end of June to align with the respective financial year budget period.
+The Annual Site Rehabilitation Plan provides additional specific detail, maps and statistics on planned rehabilitation activities and schedules for the next 12month period.
 Notwithstanding this, planned activities are consistent with those in the Forward Program/LOM Plans.
-The Annual Site Rehabilitation Plan will provision for rehabilitation activities depending on the phase of rehabilitation at a particular area.
-The Annual Site Rehabilitation Plan will be the key document for tracking the progress of rehabilitation through rehabilitation phases.
+The Annual Site Rehabilitation Plan provides specific detail for rehabilitation activities depending on the phase of rehabilitation at a particular area and relative to available budgets.
+The Annual Site Rehabilitation Plan is the key document for tracking the progress of rehabilitation through all various rehabilitation phases.
 Any issue identified during rehabilitation inspection and documented in the annual rehabilitation monitoring report is actioned in the Annual Site Rehabilitation Plan.